akkeris/docs/architecture/webhooks.md

 }
 ```

-All web hook HTTP requests include the previously mentioned `x-appkit-signature` header but also include the `x-appkit-event` header that corresponds to the event type of the webhook allowing the destination end point to distinguish different payload types.
-In addition the id of the webhook is sent as the `x-appkit-delivery` header.
-Finally, the user agent is set to `appkit-hookshot` to distinguish it from other webhook providers.
+All web hook HTTP requests include the previously mentioned `x-akkeris-signature` header but also include the `x-akkeris-event` header that corresponds to the event type of the webhook allowing the destination end point to distinguish different payload types.
+In addition the id of the webhook is sent as the `x-akkeris-delivery` header.
+The header `x-akkeris-token` contains a temporary (short lived) token that can be used to make requests to the Akkeris Apps API (if needed).
+Finally, the user agent is set to `akkeris-hookshot` to distinguish it from other webhook providers.

 ## Removing Webhooks